JEER11/KioskApp/README.md

 - Software focus: MapsIndoors map template as the UI shell; integrate gesture recognition (e.g., zoom/scroll/select), voice intents (e.g., “directions to the library”), and AI-assisted routing.
 - UX defaults: Kiosk-origin pin, venue preselection for NJIT, fast reset-to-home on inactivity, QR code handoff to mobile, clear accessibility cues, and support for multiple languages.
 - Safety and privacy: No persistent storage of user audio/video; design aligns with campus privacy expectations and touchless interaction hygiene goals.

+# MapsIndoors Web UI

+This monorepo contains all UI projects for the MapsIndoors platform for Web.
+It is managed with [Lerna](https://lerna.js.org), which makes it easier to work with multiple connected projects in one repo, like this.

 ## Quickstart